pkorduan/kvwmap-server/docker/README.md

 dcm rebuild all

 # Changelog
+# 1.2.2
+	* do things in kvwmap-firstrun only if not allready done
+	* enable apache mod expires
 # 1.2.1
- * Use debian with tag, here jessie to ensure that dockerhub uses the same resources for installation as when build localy
+	* ssUse debian with tag, here jessie to ensure that dockerhub uses the same resources for installation as when build localy
 	* Use ARG to set variable in Dockerfile
 	* Change README to docker folder and update Tags and Changelog Section for each change in latest and in version folder
 # 1.2.0
 	* Start to build images in separate version folders
 	* Composer for PHP